theheking/babs-rna-seq-2024/practical_overview/Week1A_SettingUpOnKatana.md

 >
 > *   Open operating system specific terminal
 >
-> *   Log in to the Garvan wolfpack server
+> *   Log in to the UNSW Katana server
 >